AdobeDocs/experience-manager-learn.en/help/forms/adaptive-forms/storing-adaptive-form-data-in-db.md

 title: Storing Adaptive Form Data
 seo-title: Storing Adaptive Form Data
 description: Storing Adaptive Form Data into DataBase as part of your AEM Workflow
+seo-description: Storing Adaptive Form Data into DataBase as part of your AEM Workflow

 ---